Author: Andrew Logue

 System Shock (2023) is a game that rewards or punishes player agency as it should.
 If you explore cautiously, pick off isolated enemies, hack every door panel, hunt for secret stashes, and conserve resources, you’ll rarely be caught off guard; you’ll be able to minimise the effect of environmental hazards; and you’ll always have heavy firepower in reserve to trivialise a boss encounter or ambush.
 If you ignore your surroundings, charge into groups of enemies, and waste powerful ammunition, you’ll soon hit difficulty spikes that force you back to the last regeneration bay (or you’ll have to remember to make frequent manual saves).

-Despite the focus on player agency and freedom, System Shock (2023) is still far more playable than its predecessor.
+Despite the focus on player agency and freedom, the System Shock remake is still far more playable than its predecessor and closer in design to its well-regarded and equally influential sequel.
 There are mid-game requirements that might take you back and forth between levels of the station, but it opens up gradually and escalates smoothly towards the finale.
 For those who listen to audio logs, read notes, and pay attention to environmental details, it also has a wonderfully fleshed out setting and backstory you can piece together.
 If an audio log or note hints at an event, you can find evidence of it in the environment.
 Citadel Station provides a cohesive and believable sense of place despite the sci-fi trappings.

 Wrapping up, I have now explored the remade Citadel Station across four different platforms.
 After early teething problems that a patch mostly resolved, the Nintendo Switch 2 port is yet another option easy to recommend to fans of the immersive sim genre looking for a portable option (especially important when you consider how few im-sim options there are on Nintendo hardware).
 The only caveat is that my recommendation only applies if you have a Pro controller, as the standard Joy-Con experience is predictably awful and the Joy-Con 2 mouse option is not as responsive as it should be.